 \textbf{Orthogonality Objective.} To encourage the orthogonality between directions, we use soft orthogonality regularization based on the Frobenius norm, which is given in Eq. \ref{eqn:ortho_loss}.
 This orthogonality further encourages a disentanglement in the learned style directions.

 \textbf{Disentanglement Objective} We intend to change the scale for the desired semantic in each translation.
 As a reflection of this criteria, we penalize the changes in the attributes that are not subjected to any translation.
-For translated tag $i$, input scales $\alpha$, and edited scales $\alpha'$, the disentanglement loss is formulated in equation \ref{eqn:disen_loss}.
-In the formulation, $\alpha_k$ represents the semantic scale for tag $k$.
-Scales are calculated based on the projection given in Eq. \ref{eqn:proj}.
+For translated tag $i$, input scales which we refer to as source scale $\alpha_s$, and edited scales $\alpha_s'$, the disentanglement loss is formulated in equation \ref{eqn:disen_loss}.
+In the formulation, $\alpha^k$ represents the semantic scale for tag $k$.
+Scales are calculated based on the projection of features given in Eq. \ref{eqn:proj}.

 We find this disentanglement to be complementary to our orthogonality objective.
 When the model is trained with additional disentanglement loss, we observe that orthogonality loss drops to a lower value.